 The most interesting experience here is a unique Thai shadow puppet shows which tell stories of humor in a traditional way.

 During your stay in Chiang Mai - the citadel of Lana kingdom, enroll in a cooking class here to learn how to cook some Thai main dishes.
-Chiang Mai is a home to hundreds of culinary schools which offer from street food short training to royal cuisine cooking class instructed by 5-star chefs.
+Chiang Mai is home to hundreds of culinary schools which offer from street food short training to royal cuisine cooking class instructed by 5-star chefs.

 Here are top culinary school and classes for your reference: